Generalized quantum Zernike Hamiltonians: Polynomial Higgs-type algebras and algebraic derivation of the spectrum

-\nonumber \ee A similar analysis as above would be necessary for each type of perturbation.
+Likewise, both types of perturbations can be applied to the oscillator on the hyperbolic space $\mathbf H^2$ with negative curvature $\kappa= - |\kappa|<0$ (see (\ref{eh2})--(\ref{constraints})); these are the spherical perturbation for $\mu=-|\mu|<0$ and the hyperbolic perturbation for $\mu>0$.
+A similar analysis to the one previously performed for the sphere $\mathbf S^2$ would be necessary for each type of perturbation.
 However, the results are quite cumbersome, as there are several possibilities for $n_{\rm max}$ depending on $|\kappa|$ and $\mu$.
 For brevity in the exposition, these explicit computations are omitted.

-\sect{The quartic quantum Zernike Hamiltonian} We proceed similarly to the two previous sections, first giving the quantum symmetries and the possible spectra for the quartic Hamiltonian $\hcH_4$ in (\ref{b3}), depending on four arbitrary parameters $\gamma_1$, $\gamma_2$, $\gamma_3$ and $\gamma_4$, and imposing that the quantum quadratic Hamiltonian $\hcH_2$ in (\ref{b3}) is recovered for the vanishing of $\gamma_3$ and $\gamma_4$.